BonoboPLC/bonoboplc_wiki/games/raffle/cash-accumulator-raffle.md

 <BR>
  <BR>

-### Option 2 - Dynamic Winners
+### Option 2 - Dynamic No. of Winners - as a % of tickets sold
-A percentage of tickets sold, will win
+A specific percentage of all tickets sold, will win.
+For example, 10% of tickets sold, will win a prize.

-asd
+As more tickets are sold, a higher number of ticket will win.

+The following distribution options are pre-configured.

+- 1 in 3
+- 1 in 5
+- 1 in 10
+- 1 in 20
+- 1 in 25
+- 1 in 100
+-    1 in 1000

+## Guaranteed Prizes

+   ## Prize Pool Seeding